christophszcz/ticTacToeV2/README.md

 ![readme-gif](./video/xo.gif)

-This is a fully functional chalkboard tic-tac-toe game that randomly chooses whether you or the computer goes first.
-It contains a custom designed computer algorithm that plays the counter-attack or corner strategy.
+This is a fully functional chalkboard tic-tac-toe game that randomly chooses the first player.
+It contains a custom designed algorithm that plays the counter-attack or corner strategy